United captures MLS Cup for Atlanta's 1st title since '95

 Atlanta reveled in its first title since the Braves won the 1995 World Series - a gap of 8,442 days, for those counting.

-"Most of us aren't from here, so we don't know the pain that they've been through," said United captain Michael Parkhurst, who finally won an MLS title after playing on four runner-up teams.
+"Most of us aren't from here, so we don't know the pain that they've been through," said United captain Michael Parkhurst, who finally broke his own drought after playing on four runner-up teams.
 "I'm just happy that we could come through for them tonight.
 I know there were a lot of anxious and stressed-out fans."

 After a surprising run in the playoffs, the Timbers were denied their second MLS championship after winning the cup in 2015.
 They prevailed on the road at Dallas, Seattle and Kansas City before coming up short in Atlanta.